 Mediation can be used in a variety of settings.
 For example:

 - communication difficulties

-Mediation complements formal procedures for workplace issues and is based on the principle of collaborative problem solving with a focus on the future and rebuilding relationships.
-A successful mediation should lead to both parties feeling that the outcome is fair, reasonable and appropriate under the circumstances.
-We recommend that mediation be included in Grievance Procedures as a step before instigating the formal grievance process and in some cases following the conclusion of the grievance process as it gives the parties the chance to repair their employment relationship and agree how future interactions will be handled.
+Mediation complements formal procedures for workplace issues.
+It’s based on the principle of problem solving with a focus on the future and rebuilding relationships.
+A successful mediation should lead to both parties feeling that the outcome is fair, reasonable and appropriate.
+Mediation can be included in the grievance procedures, as a step before instigating the formal grievance process.
+Mediation can be used after the grievance process.
+It can give the parties involved the chance to repair their employment relationship.
+They can also agree how future interactions will be handled.

 Many kinds of dispute can be mediated if those involved want to find a way forward.
 It can be used at any stage in a dispute but is most effective before positions become entrenched.

-- it’s a quick to set up potential solution to a tense employee situation
+- There can be potentially a fast resolution to a tense employee situation

 Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.
 Call us now on 01706 565332 to discuss how we may help you.

 We can now provide on-site mentoring services designed to resolve workplace conflicts between employees who have previously worked well together.
 For further details email Ali Penney on firstname.lastname@example.org